kashikarparth/dactl/_posts/2018-06-15-Deep-Autoencoder-for-Recommender-Engines.md

 One point to note here is that in many autoencoders, the encoder and decoder are made to be mirror images of each other.
 This enables us to constrict he weight matrices of the encoder to be the transpose of the weight matrices of the decoder (as that would be the property of the perfect solution in such a case, the math is elementary but I urge the reader to work it out for a simple case of 2 layers each), and the same applies to gradients, halving the effective trainable parameters.
 (This is also known as 'weight-linking' or 'tying weights').

 The NVIDIA paper states that the RMSE of the test data reduced with increasing depths of 128 hidden units each but this reduction slowed down eventually.
-Upon using scikit-optimize (a library for hyperparamter tuning), for 40 epochs of training, I arrived at the best depth of 9 layers of 212 units each, but then manually tweaked around a little to arrive at the final model :
+Upon using scikit-optimize (a library for hyperparamter tuning), for 40 epochs of training, I arrived at the best depth of 9 layers of 212 units each, but then manually tweaked around a little to arrive at the final model.
-//model2.jpg

 ## TensorRT